gumaerc-testorg/1.020-spring-2008/content/pages/syllabus.md

 ### MATLAB®

 Modeling in this class relies largely on MATLAB.
 You should have access to MATLAB software (Basic MATLAB and the Optimization Toolbox).
-See the [tools]({{< baseurl >}}/pages/tools) section for more information on MATLAB.
+See the {{% resource_link 2a3b4b56-1a0f-6d27-0195-939c76d43a28 "tools" %}} section for more information on MATLAB.

 ### Recitations